Philip Wylie | Willis Perkins short stories | Mystery Novellas | Experiment in Crime | Corpses at Indian Stones | Gladiator

 Wylie's best tales have a poetic quality.
 There is a stream of inventiveness, in which plot events, characters and background are full of colorful detail.

-Willis Perkins short stories
+In a Hole: a Willis Perkins short story

 Wylie's "In a Hole" (1931) is a charming humorous short story about amateur detective Willis Perkins and his attempt to solve a bank robbery.
 It originally appeared in the July 11, 1931 Colliers magazine, and was reprinted in the anthology Ellery Queen's Mystery Jackpot (1970) as "Perkins Finds $3,400,000".
 It is now available in the collection Ten Thousand Blunt Instruments.
 It is similar to a good deal of other mystery fiction in slick magazines of its era: it features an ordinary middle class guy who gets involved with crimefighting; and it has a playful sense of genre bending, the sense that a mainstream storyteller is exploring the detective story form to see what sort of storytelling opportunities it contains.
 Wylie's comic, upbeat portrait of an intellectual, middle class amateur sleuth making good, will return with the young men of his novellas.